tool is designed to be

 used to break up the ground while keeping the users

 hand low in the event of a detonation.

-with considerable force without the blade bending.
+with considerable force without bending.
 In softer

 ground, a twisting movement breaks up the ground more efficiently

 than a bayonet.
 The users hand is protected by a washable

 and pliable aramid blast-shield in front of a 14cm